BCVI (Blunt Cerebrovascular Injury) Screening

 Background:

-While blunt cerebrovascular injuries (BCVI) occurs in only 0.5 to 1.2%1, 2 of blunt trauma patients, the complications of missed injury resulting in stroke are devastating.
-A clinically latent period ranging from 10 -72 hours provides a short window of opportunity to make the diagnosis and initiate treatment (anti-thrombotic therapy or anticoagulation) prior to the onset of neurologic damage.
-Treatment is inexpensive and effective, shown to decrease the stroke rate from 21 to 0.5%3.
-While cerebral angiogram remains the gold standard for diagnosis of BCVI4, our institution utilizes multi-slice CTA secondary to immediate availability and improved CT technology.
-The clinical challenge is to identify patients at high risk of BCVI to make a prompt diagnosis and initiate treatment.
-Treatment of BCVI with other injuries contradicting immediate anti-platelet/anti-coagulation is controversial and is currently being studied at this institution.
+While blunt cerebrovascular injuries (BCVI) occur in only 0.5-1.2%1, 2 of blunt trauma patients, the complications of missed injury resulting in stroke are devastating.
+A clinically latent period ranging from 10 -72 hours provides a short window of opportunity to both make the diagnosis of BCVI and initiate treatment prior to the onset of neurologic consequence.
+Treatment is inexpensive, effective, and has shown to decrease stroke rates from 21 to 0.5%3.
+We acknowledge formal cerebral angiography remains the gold standard for diagnosis of BCVI4, however our institution uses neck CT angiography (CTA) for BCVI screening due to its near-immediate availability and high sensitivity for BCVI screening.

-The following injury patterns resulting from high energy transfer mechanism (including flexion/extension injuries) place the patient at high risk for BCVI and are indications for CTA neck5.
+Injury patterns resulting from high energy transfer (including flexion/extension injuries) place the patient at high risk for BCVI and are indications for CTA neck5.
+These include:

-• Complex facial fractures (LeFort II or III)
+• Complex mid-face fractures (LeFort II or III)

 • Mandible fracture